solarbirdy/NorthshoreBikeMap/README.md

 Coming in next release:

-* ADDED: Short extension of bike lane on eastbound 200th St. SW, connecting the lane to 48th Ave W. The westbound direction continues to be just a sharrow.
+* ADDED: Short extension of bike lane on eastbound 200th St. SW in Lynnwood, connecting the lane to 48th Ave W. The westbound direction continues to be just a sharrow.
 (Both maps)
 * ADDED: This paint that looked like a bike lane but had no markings in Lake Forest Park now has a confirmed sign saying it's for bikes AND pedestrians both, so now it goes on the map with a special note.
 (Both maps)
 * UPGRADE: The east side of 15th Ave NE in Shoreline south of Hamlin Park has an off-street bike path now, rather than just a bike lane.
 Map updated to reflect this in the affected area.
+(Both maps)

 Previous releases: